rust-embedded/awesome-embedded-rust/README.md

 ### Community Chat Rooms

-- You can usually find community members (including embedded WG members) in the official [`#rust-embedded:matrix.org` Matrix room].
+- You can usually find community members (including embedded WG members) in the official [`#rust-embedded:matrix.org` Matrix room]
 - [#rust-embedded-space:matrix.org] Most Embedded Rust related Matrix rooms are in the Rust Embedded Space
 - [embedded.rs-wasm-iot] - English Telegram chat about Rust and WASM for microcontrollers and IoT
-- [embedded.rs] - Telegram chat about Rust for microcontrollers in the Russian language.
+- [embedded.rs] - Telegram chat about Rust for microcontrollers in the Russian language
 - [#avr-rust:gitter.im] - For discussion of using Embedded Rust on AVR devices
 - [#esp-rs:matrix.org] - For discussion of using Embedded Rust on Espressif devices
 - [#nrf-rs:matrix.org] - For discussion of using Embedded Rust on Nordic Semiconductor devices